pix-art/Silex-Skeleton/README.md

 	google_analytics:
     	code: UA-XXXXXXX-1
     	id: XXX #Unique ID for your project added to each action
-    	name: Yunomi #Name used to push your data to google
+    	name: MyProject #Name used to push your data to google

 Facebook